Articles home page

 Jesus responded,

 "Woman, believe me that an hour is coming when you will be worshiping to the father neither in this mountain nor in Jerusalem.
 You are worshiping what you have not understood; we are worshiping what we have understood, that salvation is out of the Judeans.
-But an hour is coming and now is when the true worshipers will be worshiping to the father in spirit and truth, for also the father, the God, is seeking such, worshiping same spirit* , and it is necessitating to be worshiping, the ones-worshiping same, in spirit and truth."
+But an hour is coming and now is when the true worshipers will be worshiping to the father in spirit and truth, for also the father, the God, is seeking such, worshiping same spirit* , and is necessitating the ones-worshiping same to be worshiping in spirit and truth."

 That last sentence, which I rendered very literally, is a little bit awkward.
 But the point of the above should be obvious.
 The woman is asking whether it is "here" or "there," and Jesus says that it is going to be "neither."
 The answer isn't "here" or "there" but "in spirit and truth."
 So, the issue of "where" is "neither here nor there," as the modern idiom goes.
 "In spirit" refers to being in the Spirit, and "in truth" refers to being in truth, according to the Word of God.
 So, New Covenant "worship" is a life devoted to God in spirit and truth, not "here" or "there," not a method, an action, a ritual, a routine, a ceremony, a special observance, or music, or anything like that.